 Caption: A still image from one of the Meggers films showing Megger’s travels to Dublin, Ireland, to attend the International Astronomical Union Ninth General Assembly in 1955.

-K. Jae is the Manuscript Archivist.
+Max Howell is the Manuscript Archivist.
 They have a B.A. from the Evergreen State College and an MSLIS from Simmons College.
-Jae handles the manuscript collections by accessioning, processing, describing, and providing access to researchers.
+Maxwell handles the manuscript collections by accessioning, processing, describing, and providing access to researchers.
 One of their favorite books in the collection is The Bastard Brigade by Sam Kean.

 Cover image of The Bastard Brigade